Selecting Assessments

 • Synchronous: Taking place when the instructor and students are communicating in real time, such as an online Zoom session.
 This term also describes a face-to-face classroom setting.

-• Asynchronous: Occurring when the instructor and students are not in direct communication, such as on Blackboard.
+• Asynchronous: Occurring when the instructor and students are not in direct communication, such as on Brightspace.
 This applies to any assignment students complete outside scheduled class times, also referred to as “homework.”

 Online Methods for Various Assessment Types